Maddock Horror Comedy Universe: Upcoming films

-Shakti Shalini (2026)
+Shakti Shalini

 The sixth installment in the franchise.
-It will star Aneet Padda in a titular role as Shakti Shalini, called "the mother of all".
-Principal photography is scheduled to begin in January 2026.
-The film is set to release on 24 December 2026, on Christmas Eve.
+It will star Aneet Padda in a titular role with Vishal Jethwa as the male lead and Vineet Kumar Singh as the main antagonist.
+The main character is also called the mother of all.
+Principal photography began in March 2026 and filming wrapped up in May 2026.

+The film is set to release on 24 December 2026, coinciding with the Christmas weekend.

-Chamunda (2027)
+Chamunda

 The seventh installment in the franchise.
-It will star Alia Bhatt in a titular role as Chamunda with Akshay Kumar as the main antagonist, reprising his role from his appearance as last living descendant of Chandrabhan (popular as 'Sarkata') in Stree 2.
-The film is set to release in 2027.
+The film will star Alia Bhatt in the titular role as Chamunda with Akshay Kumar will be the main antagonist, reprising his role from his appearance as last living descendant of Chandrabhan (popular as 'Sarkata') in Stree 2.
+The film is set to release soon, after the release of Shakti Shalini.

-Bhediya 2 (2028)
+Bhediya 2

 The eighth installment and a sequel to Bhediya, titled Bhediya 2, is in the pipeline, with Amar Kaushik returning as the director and Varun Dhawan reprising his role.
 The film will heavily focus on the hatred between Bhediya & Betaal as hinted in Thamma, with the slogan "THE HUNT BEGINS...".
 While the project has been officially announced, the makers are still in the pre-production phase but principal photography is expected to start soon.
-The film was set to release in 2026, however it got delayed until 2028, following the delay in Shakti Shalini.
-The film is set to release in 2028, after the release of Chamunda.
+The film was set to release in 2026, however it got delayed until 2027, following the delay in Shakti Shalini and Chamunda.
+The film is set to release soon, after the release of Chamunda.

-Chhoti Stree (2028)
+Chhoti Stree

 The ninth installment in the franchise.
-"Chhoti Stree" is an upcoming animated film and a prequel to Stree.
-The film will be based on Shraddha Kapoor's character(Stree's daughter) from Stree and will reportedly be released 6 months before the release of Stree 3.
-The ending of the film will be a shift to the present, showing the prologue for Stree 3 -- going from animation to live-action at the end.
+Chhoti Stree is an upcoming animated film which will act as a prequel to Stree.
+The film will be based on Shraddha Kapoor's character (Stree's daughter) from Stree and will reportedly be released six months before the release of Stree 3.
+The ending of the film will be a shift to the present, showing the prologue for Stree 3, transitioning from animation to live-action at the end.

-Stree 3 (2028)
+Stree 3

 The tenth installment in the franchise and a sequel to Stree 2.
-The film will feature Shraddha Kapoor, Rajkummar Rao, Pankaj Tripathi, Abhishek Banerjee and Aparshakti Khurana reprising their roles with Akshay Kumar as the main antagonist, reprising his role from his appearance as last living descendant of Chandrabhan (popular as 'Sarkata') in Stree 2.
+The film will feature Shraddha Kapoor, Rajkummar Rao, Pankaj Tripathi, Abhishek Banerjee, Aparshakti Khurana and Tamannaah Bhatia reprising their roles with Akshay Kumar as the main antagonist, reprising his role from his appearance as last living descendant of Chandrabhan (popular as 'Sarkata') in Stree 2.
 He had an unknown hatred against his own family which will be known in Stree 3.
 Producer Dinesh Vijan confirmed that Stree 3 has already been written.
 Director Amar Kaushik mentioned it would take three years to produce.
-The film is set to release on 13 August 2028, two days before Independence Day.

-Maha Munjya (2029)
+Maha Munjya

 The eleventh installment in the franchise and a sequel to Munjya.
 Abhay Verma and Sharvari will be reprising their roles as Bittu and Bela respectively.
-The film is set to release in 2029.
+The film is set to release soon.